Lynden and Darigold collaborate on unique water reclamation project

 Raw milk from the farms is pumped into the plant.
 The milk is then separated with the fat portion sent to other plants for processing.
 The skim portion is heated up to evaporate the water and become concentrated prior to drying it into powder.
 The steam from the process cools, turns into water and is piped to a monitored outfall in the Nooksack River, about half a mile downstream from the City’s water intake near the Hannigan Bridge.
 The condensed water is discharged in accordance with Darigold’s discharge permit issued by the Department of Ecology.

 For the City of Lynden to be able to benefit from this source of water, the state determined that a new outfall needed to be located some 2,000 feet upstream.
 So the legislature, with support of the local delegation, helped provide the funding.

 This innovative project includes replacement of an older section of pipe that runs diagonally southwest across properties below (or south of) the Historic Business District, allowing future redevelopment of those properties.

-Headquartered in Seattle, Darigold, Inc. is the marketing and processing subsidiary of Northwest Dairy Association (NDA), which is owned by nearly 500 dairy farm families.
+Headquartered in Seattle, Darigold, Inc. is the marketing and processing subsidiary of Northwest Dairy Association (NDA), which is owned by over 350 dairy farm families.
 NDA members ship approximately 8.4 billion pounds of milk annually from farms in Washington, Oregon, Idaho and Montana.
 Darigold, Inc. produces a full line of dairy-based products for retail, foodservice, commodity and specialty markets, and is one of the largest U.S. dairy processors.
 Darigold, Inc. operates 11 processing plants throughout the Northwest, processing high-quality milk produced by its dairy farm families.
 For more information, see www.darigold.com.